By Josh Burker & Grant Hutchinson

 }

-7. Installed the resulting Bin Installer.pkg on the Newton.
+7. Install the resulting Bin Installer.pkg

 Now there are three binaries on my Newton:

-The only issue I see is if I embed the following in my index.html page it seems that Safari usually times out before NPDS manages to serve the GIF:
+page it seems that Safari usually times out before NPDS manages to serve the GIF:

 <img src="/bin/images/serve-npds.gif">

 I have adjusted the Latency in NPDS Setup as far up as it will go, figuring the longer it has to time out the more likely it will serve.
-I notice John Skinner's 'Mean Green Sr.' server has the same tag embedded on it's index.html page and it usually doesn't load in Safari, either.
-Firefox, however, does load the image, so it appears that it is a Safari issue rather than a problem with the Binary Server.
+I notice John Skinner’s “Mean Green Sr.” server has the same tag embedded on it’s index.html

 This was the first time I had ever goofed with NTK and it was a fun project.